Rakeshmonkee/DMA/How to Flash/readme.md

 #### Steps
 1. Put the cable into the JTAG / CFG / UPDATE port on the dma
-2. Open the CH341PAR folder and once open, right-click on the `CH341WDM.inf` file and click install
+2. Open the CH341PAR folder and once open, right-click on the `CH341WDM.inf` file and click install.
+The file extension might not show, so look for a system information file
 3. Open the OpenOCD folder and place your firmware (.bin) file inside and rename the file to `firmware.bin` instead of the original `pcileech_squirrel_top.bin`
 4. In the OpenOCD folder, type `cmd.exe` into the search address and hit enter